 The first step towards leading a healthy lifestyle is to acknowledge the fact that you’ve not been paying utmost attention to the wellness of your body, mind and soul – up until now.
 But now, it’s time for change and you need to find a reset button.
-We at Falhari have put together a list of guidelines for you to follow, to revamp and redesign the schedule, habits and activities of your day to day life.
-We will guide you to achieving a state of ‘tranquility’, a state of mind and body where you let go of all meaningless pursuits and ventures and focus on acknowledging the gift of life.
-Living a healthy lifestyle does not exclusively mean to go to the gym, to eat nutritious food, or to be mentally satisfied and stable.
+We at Falhari have put together a list of guidelines for you to follow, to revamp and redesign the schedule, habits and activities of your day-to-day life.
+We will guide you to achieving a state of ‘tranquility, a state of mind and body where you let go of all meaningless pursuits and ventures and focus on acknowledging the gift of life.
+Living a healthy lifestyle does not exclusively mean going to the gym, eating nutritious food, or being mentally satisfied and stable.
 A healthy lifestyle is a combination of all those aspects of life AND more.
 A healthy lifestyle is not definitive.
 A person cannot be considered to be living a healthy lifestyle based on individual qualities that they have.
-For example, a person can be fit physically, but may face psychological conflicts all the time.
+For example, a person can be fit physically but may face psychological conflicts all the time.
 Similarly, a person may be psychologically stable as well as be satisfied with their life but their health may be in jeopardy due to an unhealthy lifestyle.
-Even a person who fails to exercise regularly and eat healthy, can lead a healthy lifestyle.
-It only requires you to take an initiative to achieve physical fitness to a level which is comfortable for you.
+Even a person who fails to exercise regularly and eat healthily can lead a healthy lifestyle.
+It only requires you to take an initiative to achieve physical fitness to a level that is comfortable for you.
 It is also essential to build mental health by relieving yourself of unnecessary tension that you may feel due to pressure at work or complexities in your personal life and relationships.
 A healthy lifestyle is far from an ‘all work no play’ routine where you cannot seem to catch a breath because you’re too tired from working hard at the office and tiring yourself even further by spending extra hours at the gym.

-A healthy lifestyle should not be an endless list of nutrition plans, workout schedules and protein supplements that only helps attain a muscular body.
+A healthy lifestyle should not be an endless list of nutrition plans, workout schedules, and protein supplements that only help attain a muscular body.
 Do not assume that being physically fit is the same as living a healthy lifestyle.
 Body image is a completely different aspect of fitness.
-Living a healthy lifestyle requires a person to try to improve all aspects of their day to day life.
-A healthy lifestyle is a choice you should make if you seek utmost peace for the body, mind and the soul.
+Living a healthy lifestyle requires a person to try to improve all aspects of their day-to-day life.
+A healthy lifestyle is a choice you should make if you seek the utmost peace for the body, mind, and soul.
 Mental health is a predominant component of a healthy lifestyle; much more important for a person’s well-being than having an acceptable body image.
 Eating healthy is equally important, but one cannot work through their exhausting weekly schedules and not give in to food cravings.
 You do not have to stop eating unhealthy foods altogether, but consume such edibles in a regulated manner.
-And supplementing your unhealthy meals with daily doses of essential nutrients present in fruits can help counteract the harmful effects of high-fat oil, cheese and spices that we consume along with the fries, hot dogs and burgers that we seem so enjoy so very much.
+And supplementing your unhealthy meals with daily doses of essential nutrients present in fruits can help counteract the harmful effects of high-fat oil, cheese, and spices that we consume along with the fries, hot dogs, and burgers that we seem to enjoy so very much.